Deep Sky Derelicts: Gameplay

 Players create and customize three crew members sent to scavenge derelict spaceships.
 Each character can choose from seven character classes.
 Exploring derelicts is done via a 2D, procedurally-generated automap that simulates graph paper.
 The rest of the game uses an art style similar to comic books.
 While exploring, energy is expended for life support.
 If energy runs out, the characters are injured.
 When encountering hostile monsters or scavengers, combat is resolved through turn-based combat using cards.
 A character's class and gear provide them with cards, which are shuffled and drawn randomly.
 If these cards are not useful, new ones can be drawn, but this costs energy.
 Each character has health and shields.
 Shields regenerate after combat, but health does not.
 The only way to recover health is by paying a medic.
 Hardcore mode enforces permadeath, but players are otherwise able to load saved games to redo a failed combat or exploration mission.
 Besides scavenging random derelicts, players can take side missions.

 Development

+Deep Sky Derelicts was developed by Snowhound Games, a Finnish company headquartered in Jyväskylä.
 The developers cited Darkest Dungeon, XCOM, Hearthstone, and FTL: Faster Than Light as inspirations.
 Deep Sky Derelicts entered early access in November 2017 and was released on September 26, 2018.
 Two DLC were released: New Prospects on May 30, 2019, and Station Life on December 12, 2019.
 The game was ported to the Nintendo Switch, PlayStation 4, and Xbox One on March 24, 2020.
 This version, under the subtitle Definitive Edition, bundles both DLC.